Frequently Asked Questions

 These centres are not meant for patients with life-threatening issues.
 Hours of operation will be determined by volumes and demand and can change based on those same factors.

-The Satellite Emergency will be run by the Acute Care Hospital and staffed by hospital emergency physicians and emergency workers from the Acute Care Hospital.
+The Urgent Care Centre will be run by the Acute Care Hospital and staffed by hospital emergency physicians and emergency workers from the Acute Care Hospital.

 Unlike a typical walk-in clinic, the UCC will include diagnostic imaging including a CT scanner, and laboratory services to allow physicians and other clinical staff to treat and diagnose more patient issues on-site.